up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

     :   No, the BOSA in these ONTs is calibrated exclusively for XGS-PON wavelengths — 1577 nm downstream and 1270 nm upstream.
 They use the Macom M02180 ([WAS-110]) and Semtech GN28L96 ([HLX-SFPX]) drivers, which are designed specifically for 10G PON applications.

+    __Is the WAS-110 or HLX-SFPX a router?__

+    :   The [WAS-110] and [HLX-SFPX] are __NOT__ substitutes for a Layer 7 router.
+They are ONTs, and their sole function is to convert Ethernet to PON over fiber.
+Additional hardware and software are required for internet access.

 ## Determine if you're an XGS-PON subscriber